 It’s the summer of ’76 and a nice Cuban family living in exile in Austin, Texas is thrilled when their teenage daughter is befriended by another teenage Cuban girl.
 It’s a happy time for all until their once-lovely daughter turns moody, distant, disturbed, and finally disappears.
-Their one and only clue an impound notice for her abandoned car.
+Their one-and-only clue is an impound notice for her abandoned car.
 Distraught, the family turns to their churchgoing friend, Detective Williams, an Austin PD investigator.
-Bad news is, their daughter is of age and so there is little he can do officially.
+The bad news is, their daughter is of age and so there is little he can do officially.
 Yet, he thinks he can help by introducing them to a resourceful West Austin teen he’s recently befriended.
 With introductions made, everyone hopes that the wayward teenager will simply be found and convinced to return home.
 This hope fades as Steven Paul’s seemingly simple quest turns deadly.

 After suffering a non-life threatening, but nevertheless, traumatic head injury, a period of Candy’s memory is missing; the period that includes her relationship with Austin teen Steven Paul.